-The market for organic produce is growing continuously, and consumers are increasingly demanding organic raw produce and processed goods.
-To take advantage of this boom in the European market, you need to ensure your products are labelled organic – certification against the European Organic Regulations lets you do this.
+The market for organic products is growing continuously and consumers are increasingly demanding organic raw and processed products.
+To benefit from this boom in the European market, you need to ensure that your products are labelled as organic - certification under the EU Organic Regulation makes this possible.

-Organic products are those produced in a way that avoids synthetic chemicals like fertilizers and pesticides, don’t contain genetically modified seed and have been grown on land that’s free from chemicals.
-Proving the organic status of a product requires detailed records and on-site inspections.
+Organic or ecological products are those that are produced in a way that avoids the use of synthetic chemicals, are produced without the use of synthetic fertilisers and pesticides, do not contain genetically modified products and have been processed according to strict specifications of the EU Organic Regulation.
+Proof of a product's "organic" or "eco" status requires detailed records and on-site inspections.

-Kiwa is one of the pioneers of the organic movement in Europe, and carries out inspections and certifications in all areas of organic production, for farmers, processors, packagers, importers, exporters and warehouses.
-By partnering with Kiwa, you can certify your organic products and use the Euro Leaf label, access the European market and show your customers your commitment to sustainability and quality.
+Kiwa is one of the pioneers of the organic movement in Europe (our inspection body number is DE-ÖKO-001) and carries out inspections and certifications in all areas of organic producers, for farmers, processors, packers, importers, exporters and warehouses.
+Together with Kiwa, you will be able to certify your organic products and use the EU organic label, gain access to the European market and show your customers your commitment to sustainability and quality.

-In 2017, the European Organic Regulations were updated to reflect changes in the rapidly-growing global organic market; these updates are expected to come into force in 2021.
-The new regulations will cover products like salt, cork and essential oils, and apply to seeds and processed agricultural products used as food and feed.
-The regulations will also apply to organic products made outside the EU and imported.
+The EU Organic Regulation was updated to reflect changes in the fast-growing global organic market in 2017.
+The new regulations now apply to e.g. salt, cork and beeswax and continue to apply to seeds, plants and processed agricultural products used as food or feed.
+The regulations also apply to organic products produced and imported outside the EU.

-- Meet customers’ needs – customers are increasingly demanding organic produce; you can show them your credentials with the Euro Leaf label
+- Meet customer needs – customers increasingly demand organic products; set the tone with the EU organic label

 - Demonstrate your commitment to quality – certification shows customers, partners and employees your products meet the requires quality standards